FreBio/komics/README.md

 pip3 install git+https://github.com/FreBio/komics.git
 ```

-If you are running komics on a supercomputer, you may want to have a look [here](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/software/python_package_management.html#alternatives-to-conda) on how to setup your local environment and pip install options.
+If you are running KOMICS on a supercomputer, you may want to have a look [here](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/software/python_package_management.html#alternatives-to-conda) on how to setup your local environment and pip install options.

 ### Usage